bkaplan-github/parameterized-content-block/README.md

 Parameterized Content Block is also useful when you want to restrict how the end-user can modify a content block.
 It can also be used to display placeholder HTML code in the editor if you have a content block with a lot of AMPscipt or dynamic content that otherwise wouldn't render properly in the editor, or if you have code that normally wouldn't render at all in the editor and you want it to display placeholder HTML.

 Parameterized Content Block is a custom Salesforce Marketing Cloud Content Builder block built using the [blocksdk](https://github.com/salesforce-marketingcloud/blocksdk).
-Parameterized Content Block automatically adds a user interface to nearly any parameterized HTML email code.

 Github repository:  https://github.com/bkaplan-github/parameterized-content-block